-Red light therapy (RLT) aims to solve skin issues by using low wavelength red light.
-Many experts believe that it can help with issues such as skin conditions, scarring, and signs of aging — including wrinkles and age spots.
+Red light therapy (RLT) involves exposing the body to low-wavelength red light.
+The therapy aims to solve skin conditions such as scarring, and signs of aging — including wrinkles and age spots.

 There is some evidence to back up many of these claims, but RLT is no miracle cure.